What is Google Places API

 - Query Autocomplete gives a query prediction service for text-based geographic searches, returning suggested queries as users type.

 To work with places API you need a key that should be included with every Places API request.
-Let’s find out what it is exactly and how you can get it.
+Let’s find out what it is exactly and how to get the API key for Google Places API.

-How to get an Google Places API key
+How to create a Google Places API key

 The API key is a unique identifier that is there to authenticate requests which are associated with your project for usage and billing purposes.
 By using an API key to authenticate requests, you can: